-Table 34 shows the numbers in receipt of employment and self employment income compared to external statistics.
+Table 32 shows the numbers in receipt of employment and self employment income compared to external statistics.
 It also shows the total income received by these two groups.
 We can see that the EUROMOD data is low on both employee numbers and total income received.
 This is partly due to the fact that the official statistics are based on the total numbers paying income tax during the year.
 Pensioners in receipt of state and private pensions are liable for income tax on their pensions if they are above a certain level.
 These pensioners would therefore not fall into the 'employment income' group as defined by EUROMOD but are included in the external statistics above.
 We also know the SILC data under-represents of higher earners and we would therefore expect to be under the external statistics for employment income due to this reason also.
 While high on the numbers of self-employed the data is low on self employed income.
+This may reflect under-reporting of self employed income, a common problem in surveys of income.